YexuanXiao/base64/README.md

 # base64

-A plain header-only [RFC 4648](https://www.rfc-editor.org/rfc/rfc4648) implementation, but with the most modern C++ API design.
+A plain header-only [RFC 4648](https://www.rfc-editor.org/rfc/rfc4648) encoding library, but with the most modern C++ API design.

 All variants of RFC 4648 are supported and the Crockford variant is available.